Rhyce Shaw: Sydney Swans

 His move to the Swans revitalized his career, with his run off the half-back line proving extremely potent.
 His contribution and value to the team was acknowledged by Shaw being officially named as part of the Swans leadership team.

 In 2009, Shaw played the best football of his career as a running half back/back pocket player in the Swans' defence.
 He capped off a wonderful year by finishing 2nd in the Bob Skilton Medal to Ryan O'Keefe.

 In 2010, Shaw began to stagnate somewhat experiencing a deterioration in his disposal efficiency playing off half-back.
 His form seemed to be stunted by the return of Tadhg Kennelly to the Swans' half-back line and Nick Malceski returning to the best 22 after a few years in the wilderness.
 In the 2nd half of the year, however, a move to the forward line seemed to reinvigorate Shaw.
 He kicked 2 late goals against North Melbourne to seal a win for the side and then kicked 3 goals the next week against Carlton in a very polished performance.
 Shaw was later moved into the middle to tag the opposition's best players and did so to good effect.
 He played on and limited the influence of players such as Marc Murphy, Dan Giansiracusa and Stephen Hill.

 Shaw enjoyed perhaps the best season of his career in 2011, culminating in him finishing equal 2nd in the Skilton Medal with Josh Kennedy (behind Adam Goodes).
 He combined tight defensive and tagging with a strong rebound and run throughout the year to become one of the most consistent and well-performed Swans for the season.
 He was also awarded the Best Clubman Award for 2011.

 Shaw followed up his strong 2011 season with another consistent display in the side's premiership-winning year.
 He was deployed as the Swans' main defensive rebounder whilst also proving to be a tight and strong small defender.

 Shaw played his 200th AFL game in Round 7, 2014, as the Swans beat the Brisbane Lions by 79 points at the Gabba.

 He announced in August 2015 that he would retire at the end of the season.

-Prior to the 2016 season, Rhys was appointed an assistant coach at Sydney until the end of 2018.

 Coaching career

-Sydney Swans
+Sydney Swans (2016–18)

 Prior to the 2016 season, Rhys was appointed an assistant coach at Sydney until the end of 2018.